Ye Olde Bell Hotel & Spa

 Our Inspector's view

-This beautifully refurbished 17th-century hotel is conveniently located just off the A1 between Retford and Doncaster in the village of Barnby Moor.
-Public rooms have a wealth of original character including traditional log fires.
-Restaurant 1650 features elegant wood panelling as well as a striking contemporary bar; there is also an outdoor terrace.
-The tastefully appointed bedrooms are furnished to a high standard and are attractively co-ordinated; all benefit from modern bathrooms.
+This refurbished 17th-century hotel is conveniently located just off the A1 between Retford and Doncaster, in the village of Barnby Moor.
+Public rooms have a wealth of original character including traditional log fires and unique hand-painted murals.
+Restaurant 1650 features elegant wood panelling, as well as a striking contemporary bar; there is also an outdoor terrace.
+The tastefully appointed bedrooms benefit from modern bathrooms.
 The luxury spa has an indoor/outdoor vitality pool and 10 thermal experiences including the unique ‘Snowstorm’.
 There are also beauty treatment rooms and a hair salon.
-The gardens are a highlight here – perfect for weddings or outside entertaining in warmer weather.
+The garden offers a perfect setting for weddings or outside entertainment.

 Features